 6. Thick Lobster Chowder

 There are many variations on lobster chowder to make this one; you’ll need 1 1/2 pounds fresh Maine lobster cooked and cut into chunks, 2 or 3 large potatoes, an onion, celery, seasoning, butter, and a quart of whole milk or cream.
-To begin, peel and dice 2 or 3 large potatoes, steam until tender.
+To begin, peel and dice 2 or 3 large potatoes and steam until tender.
 While steaming, finely chop one large onion and four celery stocks.
 In a large saucepan, melt 2 tablespoons of butter over medium heat and add the chopped onion, celery, and lobster meat with a quarter cup of water.
-Cover and heat, simmer for 3-5 minutes.
+Cover and heat, and simmer for 3-5 minutes.
 Set aside.

 For a thick chowder base, prepare a roux in a medium saucepan.
 Start by melting 4 tablespoons of salted butter over medium heat in a saucepan.
 Once heated, whisk in 3 tablespoons of flour gradually, stirring in one tablespoon at a time.
 The butter and flour will form a thick paste to the consistency of cake frosting.
 Continue whisking until the roux gently bubbles.
 Add a 1/4 teaspoon of sweet paprika and a pinch of pepper.
 Add one cup of the milk or cream, whisk until heated and the mixture thickens; add a 1/2 cup of milk or cream and repeat until the desired thickness is achieved (the more milk or cream added, the thinner the chowder’s base).
 Pour into the large lobster, onions, and celery saucepan, and stir.
 Add steamed potatoes and stir the ingredients together.
 Remove from heat for 2 hours, then warm over low heat—do not boil.
 Season with salt and pepper to taste and serve.